Sheil-Patel/robo-advisor/README.md

 # Robo-advisor
 Hello Welcome to my robo-advisor program!
-In this program you will input a stock ticker(no longer than 6 characters) and it will output key stock metrics and give you a decision whether to buy, hold, or sell the selected stock.
+In this program you will input a stock ticker(no longer than 6 characters and lower/uppercase does not matter) and it will output key stock metrics and give you a decision whether to buy, hold, or sell the selected stock.

 ## Prerequisites